 - H10: Halt – SEC Trading Suspension: Trading is halted by the SEC (Securities and Exchange Commission).

 The full list of NASDAQ trade halt codes can be found here.

 Company A, a real estate investment trust (REIT), recently completed an acquisition of major properties in Canada.
 The company, without notifying the exchange that it trades on, releases the information to the public.
-With material news on Company A released, the exchange that Company A trades on halts its stock to allow investors to disseminate the information.
+With material news on Company A released, the exchange that Company A trades on halts its stock to allow investors to take in and digest the new information.